How do solar panels work? A simple guide

 Are there any grants available for solar energy in Ireland?

 To encourage the shift to renewable energy, the SEAI provides grant funding of up to €1800 and €1200 for the installation of solar PV panels and solar thermal systems.
-Read our comprehensive Solar Panel Grant guide to discover the types of solar panels covered, the eligibility criteria, and how to apply for these grants in Ireland.
+Read our comprehensive Solar Panel Grant guide to discover the types of panels covered, the eligibility criteria, and how to apply for these grants in Ireland.

 How long do solar panels last?